MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Analyze

-During the analysis, AI Builder and detects the fields and tables in your documents.
+During the analysis, AI Builder examines the documents that you uploaded and detects the fields and tables in your documents.
 The time it takes to complete this operation depends on the number of documents provided.
 Usually, it only takes a few minutes.

 Once the analysis is complete, you will tag the uploaded documents.